-The Day Program provides a safe haven away from the streets, and in combination with the Shaw House Youth Homeless Shelter offers 24/7 access to shelter, food, showers, laundry, clothing closet, access to caring adult staff, and a safe environment for homeless young people.
+The Day Program provides a safe haven away from the streets and, in combination with the Shaw House Youth Homeless Shelter, offers 24/7 access to shelter, food, showers, laundry, clothing closet, access to caring adult staff, and a safe environment for homeless young people.

 Michael accessed the Shaw House Day Program at age 16 after an increasingly unhealthy hostile family environment inevitably proved to be more than he or his mother could bear, leading to Michael leaving the home.
 Michael, having just recently moved to Maine with his mother, found himself staying with various friends, struggling to maintain attendance in high school due to his daily struggle with homelessness, and unable to in meet his basic needs.
 Michael heard about the Shaw House Day Program through friends and accessed the program in late March 2016.

 Michael presented as a mature young man when he arrived, with goals and ambitions yet to be explored.
 He stated that it was the strong values of his mother that helped mold him into the motivated person he was becoming.
 Unfortunately, it was also these values that inhibited his mother from understanding Michael’s feelings regarding his gender as he identified as transgender female to male.